Presenters this week Brian Cant, Valerie Pitts

 (These programmes are linked with the English Law series broadcast on Thursdays, 6.30 pm on Radio 3: Study.
 For details of booklet see page 49)

 Reporting the world tonight

-John Timpson and Peter Woods with MARTIN BELL , MICHAEL BLAKEY
+John Timpson and Peter Woods with Martin Bell, Michael Blakey, Michael Clayton,

 Tom Mangold, Michael Sullivan, David Tindall, Richard Whitmore and the correspondents, at home and abroad, of BBC News

 The High Chaparral is the home of a pioneer family in the newly won West; is the prize the settlers must hold against outlaws and Indians; and spells adventure in the wild Arizona territory of 1870

 With all the money which Big John could raise on the ranch, Manolito is on his way to buy a valuable herd of cattle.
 But his weakness for pretty girls threatens the High Chaparral with overwhelming disaster.